DevOpsDolapo/DevOps_Projects/Project-1/Project1.md

 ### Task 9 - rmdir (remove directory)

-This command is used to permanently delete an empty directory.
+The `rmdir` command is used to permanently delete an empty directory.
 It is important that the relevant user has the necessary sudo permissions in the parent directory or they would get a permission denied error.

 *Using **rmdir** to delete an empty directory from the Desktop:*